alesaccoia/VoiceStreamAI/README.md

 # VoiceStreamAI: near-realtime voice transcription through WebSocket with a self-hosted Whisper model

 VoiceStreamAI is a Python 3 -based server and JavaScript client solution that enables near-realtime audio streaming and transcription using WebSocket.
-The system employs Huggingface's Voice Activity Detection (VAD) and OpenAI's Whisper model for accurate speech recognition and processing.
+The system employs Huggingface's Voice Activity Detection (VAD) and OpenAI's Whisper model ([faster-whisper](https://github.com/SYSTRAN/faster-whisper) being the default) for accurate speech recognition and processing.

 ## Features